-Welcome to North Korea Review Online, a digital extension of our print journal of the same name.
-Jointly edited by the Institute for North Korean Studies, University of Detroit Mercy and the Institute for North Korean Studies, Yonsei University, our focus lies exclusively in North Korea and the complexities it encapsulates in the 21st Century.
+Welcome to North Korean Review Online, a digital extension of our print journal of the same name.
+Jointly edited by the Institute for North Korean Studies, University of Detroit Mercy and the Institute for North Korean Studies, Yonsei University and sponsored by the Asia Research Fund, our focus lies exclusively in North Korea and the complexities it encapsulates in the 21st Century.

 It is our vision that by also having an online presence, we can include you, our dear readers, into the discussion on a variety of North Korean issues that are published both digitally and in print.
 We strive to provide high-quality, highly varied topics and reviews that can provoke a lively discourse both online and during our future conferences.
 We appreciate your patronage and look forward to your comments and contributions.

 NKR Editor in Chief

 International and interdisciplinary, North Korean Review is a refereed journal published by McFarland Books biannually on topics spanning culture, history, economics, business, religion, politics and international relations, among others.

 We are currently indexed and abstracted in JSTOR, Scopus, MLA International Bibliography, EBSCO Current Abstracts, Political Science Abstracts, Political Science Complete, Bibliography of Asian Studies (BAS), Ulrich’s Web, and Cabell’s Directories of Publishing Opportunities in Economics & Finance, Management and Marketing.